tobiasjeckel/sassy-socialnetwork/README.md

 # Sassy social network

-'Sassy Social Network' is a fictious social network that pays homage to the classic MySpace design of 2008 that we all loved.
+'Sassy social etwork' is a fictious social network that pays homage to the classic MySpace design of 2008 that we all loved.
 It was made during my time at Spiced Academy.
 Main goal of the project was to improve my skills at React, Redux, AWS S3 and socket.io.

 ## Preview